Barry Allen: Final Crisis

-Barry makes his corporeal return in Final Crisis #2.
-On the second to last page, Jay Garrick and Wally West feel vibrations to which Jay remarks, "but, don't you recognize those vibrations?
-It can't be...
-Not after all these years...
-Not after all this time."
-On the final page, Barry Allen is seen in pursuit of the bullet which kills Orion, outrunning the Black Racer and shouting to Jay and Wally to "Run!"
+Barry makes his corporeal return in Final Crisis #2, where he is seen in pursuit of the bullet which kills Orion.

-During Final Crisis #3, Jay Garrick speaks to Barry's wife, Iris, and tells her that her husband is alive.
-Meanwhile, Wally and Barry run a few weeks into the future.
-When they come to rest, Wally asks Barry if it is really him.
 Lamenting on Orion's death, which he was unable to stop, Barry wonders why he is now alive after being dead for so long.
 It is then that Barry and Wally are confronted by Wonder Woman, Batwoman, Catwoman, and Giganta, who have been transformed into the new Female Furies following the release of the Anti-Life Equation.

-Despite the fact that this new version of the Female Furies is equipped with the ability to track down speedsters, perceived by Libra and Darkseid as the only obstacle left between them and world domination, Barry's expertise allows him to overcome their foes and run through the ruined Earth.

-Barry stops to see his wife Iris and save her from the slavery of the Anti-Life Equation.
+After escaping the Female Furies, Barry stops to see his wife Iris and save her from the slavery of the Anti-Life Equation.
 Seeing his wife again for the first time in years, Barry is overcome with emotion and gives his brainwashed wife a deep kiss.
 While kissing her, the Speed Force sparkles out of his body, enveloping Iris and freeing her from the Equation.
 The Allens and Wally West are left to fend in a conquered world.
-In the seventh and final issue of Final Crisis, Barry and Wally lead the Black Racer to Darkseid, dealing the cosmic tyrant a blow that, coupled with Batman shooting him in the shoulder with the god-bullet, would facilitate his ultimate defeat.
+Barry and Wally lead the Black Racer to Darkseid, dealing Darkseid a blow that, coupled with Batman shooting him in the shoulder with the god-bullet, would facilitate his ultimate defeat.